EsatAkdogan/Turkey-Regulation-Tracking-System/README.md

 A project designed to search, and summarize Turkish legal regulations in realtime.
-This project taught me how to make a scrape and show data fast and efficient and how to implement ai to my projects.
+This project taught me how to scrape and show data fast and efficient and how to implement ai to my projects.

 ## Setup